apache/airflow/docs/howto/operator/kubernetes.rst

 How to use cluster ConfigMaps, Secrets, and Volumes with Pod?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To add Configmaps, Volumes, and other Kubernetes native add-ons, we recommend that you import the Kubernetes model API like this:
+To add ConfigMaps, Volumes, and other Kubernetes native objects, we recommend that you import the Kubernetes model API like this:
 .. code-block:: python